On the exceptional zeros of $p$-non-ordinary $p$-adic $L$-functions and a conjecture of Perrin-Riou: Introduction

 Let $r_{\textup{an}}(f)$ denote the order of vanishing of the Hecke $L$-function $L(f,s)$ at its central critical point $s=k/2$. {Some of our results here simultaneously extend the work of Kato, Kurihara and Tsuji on the Mazur--Tate--Teitelbaum conjecture\footnote{Unpublished, but see \cite[Th\'eor\`eme 4.17]{Cz04} and \cite[Corollary 4.3.3]{Ben14a}.
 Note that \cite{Ben14a} treats also the near central point case.} (where similar $p$-adic leading term formulas has been established in the case $r_{\textup{an}}(f)=0$ but only for the cyclotomic $p$-adic $L$-function) and \cite{kbbexceptional, venerucciarticle} (where only the $p$-ordinary case (weight $k=2$) has been treated).} Although the influence of these works (particularly the latter two) on our approach here will be evident to the reader, it turns out to be a rather non-trivial task to build the machine suitable for the very general set up we handle here.
 We believe that the framework we outline in this article is flexible enough to treat many other interesting examples and we hope that our work here would also serve as a signpost for future investigations on the exceptional zero phenomenon for non-ordinary $p$-adic $L$-functions (particularly when the corresponding complex analytic $L$-function vanishes).

 One of our main results expresses the second derivative of the Amice--V\'elu, Manin, Vi\v{s}ik $p$-adic $L$-function $L_{p,\alpha}(f,\omega^{k/2},s)$ (where $\omega$ is the Teichm\"uller character) in terms of a regulator on an extended trianguline Selmer group (as studied in \cite{Ben15, Ben14b}).
-Along the way, under the hypothesis that $r_{\textup{an}}(f)=1$, we establish a relation between a certain Heegner cycle on an appropriately defined Shimura curve and the Beilinson--Kato class, confirming a higher-weight and $p$-semistable analogue of a prediction of Perrin-Riou in weight $2$.
-This allows\footnote{The relation we obtain between the Heegner cycle and the Beilinson--Kato element has non-trivial content granted a suitable Gross--Zagier--Zhang formula and when the order of $L(f,s)$ at $s=k/2$ is exactly $1$.
-See Theorem~\ref{thm:PRconj},Theorem~\ref{thm:BKvsHeegner} and Remark~\ref{rem:proofoferrthmonthecriticalline} for details.} us to compute the order of vanishing of $L_{p,\alpha}(f,\omega^{k/2},s)$ at $s=k/2$ when $r_\textup{an}=1$ and therefore obtain in this situation a strong evidence towards a conjecture of Mazur--Tate--Teitelaum.
+Along the way, under the hypothesis that $r_{\textup{an}}(f)=1$, we establish a relation between a certain Heegner cycle on an appropriately defined Kuga-Sato variety over a Shimura curve and the Beilinson--Kato class, confirming a higher-weight and $p$-semistable analogue of a prediction of Perrin-Riou in weight $2$.
+This allows\footnote{The relation we obtain between the Heegner cycle and the Beilinson--Kato element has non-trivial content granted a suitable Gross--Zagier--Zhang formula and when the order of vanishing of $L(f,s)$ at $s=k/2$ is exactly $1$.
+See Theorem~\ref{thm:BKvsHeegner} and Theorem~\ref{thm:PRconj} for details.} us to compute the order of vanishing of $L_{p,\alpha}(f,\omega^{k/2},s)$ at $s=k/2$ when $r_\textup{an}(f)=1$ and therefore obtain in this situation a strong evidence towards a conjecture of Mazur--Tate--Teitelbaum.

 Before we present our main results with more precision, let us introduce our set up.
 Fix a positive integer $N$ coprime to $p$.
 Define $S$ to be the set consisting of the archimedean prime and the rational primes dividing $Np$.
 Let $f=\underset{n=1}{\overset{\infty}\sum} a_nq^n$ be an elliptic newform of even weight $k$ for $\Gamma_0(Np)$ such that $a_p=p^{k/2-1}$.
-Denote by $W_f$ Deligne's $p$-adic representation associated to $f$ and set $V_f=W_f(k/2)$.
+Denote by $W_f$ Deligne's $p$-adic Galois representation associated to $f$ and set $V_f=W_f(k/2)$.
 We call $V_f$ the central critical twist of $W_f$.
 The two-dimensional representation $V_f$ has coefficients in a finite extension $E$ of $\mathbb Q_p$.
 Furthermore, it is unramified outside $S$ and semi-stable at $p$.

 Let $\Dst (V_f)$ denote Fontaine's semistable Dieudonn\'e module associated to $V_f$ (viewed as a continuous $\textup{Gal}(\overline{\QQ}_p/{\QQ}_p)$-representation).
 Then $\Dst (V_f)$ is a two-dimensional $E$-vector space equipped with a Frobenius operator $\varphi$ and a monodromy $N$ given by